What To Expect

 Cuttyhunk island is very laid back and doesn’t always run on specific times and menus are known to change from time to time.
 There are several local food vendors that are open mainly July and August, with the exception of Shellfish Farms, which stays open from June through Columbus Day weekend.
 Other than that you will find a small market on island, fresh seafood on the dock, and a small café with treats, ice cream and sandwiches.
 These too will mainly be open in prime summer months.
 When staying on the island it is best to bring with you what you will want/need for your stay.
 Our Ferry and Water Taxi are well versed in loading up large amounts of groceries and luggage.

-Please note that if you are arriving via private boat, you will need to rent a golf cart through us for at least that one arrival day to get you and your luggage from the marina to the Avalon.
-We do have trailers that work with the golf carts which you can reserve by contacting the innkeeper prior to arrival.
-Please contact our innkeepers thirty minutes prior to docking or before departure with an approximate arrival time, so that they can be ready for your arrival at the house.
+Please note that if you are arriving via private boat, you will need to rent a golf cart through us for at least the arrival day to get you and your luggage from the marina to the Avalon.
+Please contact our innkeepers thirty minutes prior to arriving to the island with an approximate arrival time, so that they can be ready for your arrival at the house.

 For those arriving via ferry or water taxi - if you have rented a golf cart those will be waiting for you the dock as well as our innkeeper to assist you in getting up to the Avalon.